mozilla/gecko-dev/mobile/android/docs/geckoview/design/breaking-changes.rst

 GeckoView provides Nightly, Beta and Release channels which update with the same cadence as Firefox Desktop does.

-Firefox for Android (code name Fenix) is developed on a standalone repository on GitHub and uses GeckoView through Android Components (AC for short), an Android library also developed on its own standalone repository.
+Firefox for Android (code name Fenix) uses GeckoView through Android Components (AC for short), an Android library.

 Fenix also provides Nightly, Beta and Release updates that mirror GeckoView and Firefox Desktop’s.